This post may contain affiliate links. Please read our disclosure policy.

 A dutch baby pancake topped with blueberries and powdered sugar in a small cast iron skillet.

-Want more easy single serve breakfast ideas?
-We’ve got you covered!
-Try our sheet pan pancakes for a fuss-free option, a fluffy waffle for one, or our classic French toast recipe.
-Dutch Baby fan?
-We have delicious single serve variations too, like a spiced Apple Dutch Baby, a juicy Peach Dutch Baby, or a savory Ham and Cheese Dutch Baby.
+Looking for more easy single serving breakfast recipes ?
+Try our sheet pan pancakes, a waffle for one, or classic French toast.
+Love Dutch Babies?
+Check out our Apple Dutch Baby, Peach Dutch Baby, or savory Ham and Cheese Dutch Baby recipes.

 RELATED: Single Serving Comfort Food Recipes